Frequently asked questions about user onboarding, social authentication, signing of blockchain transactions, and Auth SDK usage.

 Can an application use the Auth SDK only for user authentication and disable the Arcana wallet feature altogether?

-Yes, if the application does not perform any blockchain transactions, the wallet feature can be disabled by setting the wallet visibility mode to
+There is no way to selectively turn off the wallet features.
+However, if the application does not perform any blockchain transactions, the wallet feature can be disabled by setting the wallet visibility mode to

 If you need to completely disable the Arcana wallet feature in your application, you can request a private build of the Auth SDK by contacting Arcana with your use case details."

 Will the Arcana Network's decentralized key generation algorithm be affected if a node with a key share becomes temporarily inaccessible?